ashleyschuett/resalloc/README.md

 2. Install docker-compose via pip
 3. `docker-compose build`
 4. `docker ps` will show you what IP and Port the container is available on.
 Note when using docker-machine the IP you access it on is actually shown via `docker-machine ip default`.
+5. The remote server needs to have a user setup with a user who's public key was generated from the resalloc.pem and has had resources/setup.sh run on it.
+52.10.32.82 has had this setup run on it and can be added using `python client.py machine create slave1 ubuntu 52.10.32.82`.
+Since the master server only manages leases at least one slave server is required.

 ##### Bad Things

 - Every created user right now is by default activated.
-I have put an account_type and activated column that could allow for setting an admin account that then has access to aprove or reject new user requests.
+I have put an account_type and activated column that could allow for setting an admin account that then has access to approve or reject new user requests.
 - Error messages are not appropriate for end users.
 Some errors that bubble up are right from a SQL error such as UNIQUE constraint failed.
 - Migrations aren't handled in a great way right now since it's not possible to roll back the database to a previous version.
 - "Files" are stored as strings with \n for line breaks making this a unix specific implementation.
-- The remote docker servers do not have any kind of security.
+- The remote docker servers do not have any kind of security on port 5555.
 - Getting access to your lease actually gives you access to everyones lease.
 A daemon should be running on the remote system that allows users to have access to only machines that they created.
-The other option would be on lease creation allowing only an bash file to be passed in that would do everything you need done and having a web interface where they could check on the results.
+- The remote server needs to have a user setup with a user who's public key was generated from the resalloc.pem and has had resources/setup.sh run on it.
+52.10.32.82 has had this setup run on it and can be added using `python client.py machine create slave1 ubuntu 52.10.32.82`.
+Since the master server only manages leases at least one slave server is required to be attached to start created leases.

 #### Helpful